melikaniaz/AdventureWorks-Sales-Insights/README.md

 # 📊 AdventureWorks Sales & Customer Insights

 This repository contains a complete **Business Intelligence pipeline** built on the **AdventureWorks** sample database.
-We designed SQL BI views, connected them to **Power BI**, and developed an interactive dashboard with KPIs, trends, geographical insights, product analysis, and customer segmentation.
+I designed SQL BI views, connected them to **Power BI**, and developed an interactive dashboard with KPIs, trends, geographical insights, product analysis, and customer segmentation.

 ---